revoxhere/duino-coin/README.md

 *   Algorithms: DUCO-S1, DUCO-S1A
 *   Original [Kolka system](https://github.com/revoxhere/duino-coin/blob/master/Resources/kolkasystem.png) helping reward miners fairly

-Note: development by the main developer (revox) is currently paused but will be resumed as soon as possible.
-Only security fixed will be made if needed.
-I'm having some difficulties with my own life but I'll do my best to keep everything going.

 <h2 align="center">Get started</h2><br>

 | Official Wallet | Official Miners |